U.S. Mega Millions lottery tops $500 million, stirring daydreams

 The largest Mega Millions lottery grand prize, won in 2012, amounted to $656 million.
 Three winning tickets were sold in Illinois, Kansas and Maryland.

-Reporting by Makini Brice; Editing by Scott Malone and Marguerita Choy
+Reporting by Makini Brice; Editing by Scott Malone and Leslie Adler